 There are multiple great aspects of the course.
 The passion and knowledge of the lecturers is immense and infectious.
 As I walked nervously into my first lecture, not really knowing what I was getting myself into, I wasn’t sure that university was going to be right for me.
 An hour later, after a lecture on social problems, I knew it was.
 I knew it was going to be engaging and would expand on, and give credence to, my own life experiences.
 Another fantastic aspect is meeting so many inspiring new people; although this certainly includes the lecturers, I've been fortunate to make some great friends who I have no doubt will be part of my life for years to come.

-The modules on the Health and Social Care course are fascinating and involve many different aspects of contemporary life.
+The modules on the Health, Wellbeing and Care in Society course are fascinating and involve many different aspects of contemporary life.
 Highlights from each year include social problems, medicalisation, normality of the body, and global health.
-All modules where the knowledge of Health and Social Care students is enhanced by Sociology and Criminology students complements the learning process.
+All modules where the knowledge of Health, Wellbeing and Care in Society students is enhanced by Criminology students complements the learning process.

 Since graduating, I have embarked on a master's degree – MSc Inequality and Society at the University of Sunderland – whilst volunteering as a researcher at a local human rights charity.
 I hope to start a new career in human rights or social justice once I graduate.